udacity-om/CarND-Path-Planning-Project/README.md

 Note: regardless of the changes you make, your project must be buildable using cmake and make!

+## Implementation
+### Scene Perception
+The simulator provides sensor fusion data containing information about other cars on the same side of the ego vehicle's road.
+Looping through the sensor fusion data, I first extract the target vehicle's lane by looking at target's `d` value. [line 279-301]
+Then I calculate the target's speed using the target's `x` and `y` velocity componenets.
+The simulator also provides the remaining path of the previous path provided to the simulator.
+Using the target's current position and speed, I predict the target's future position.
+Here the future referes to the end of the previous path. [line 304-310]
+Using the target's predicted postion, I check if the target could be within 30m, both front and behind, of ego vehicle.
+I also check in which lane the target is present.
+I keep track of the closest target's speed on either side of the ego lane, if plausible.
+This will help later in deciding on which lane to move to if the ego is in center lane and whats to change lanes. [line 314-359]

 ## Call for IDE Profiles Pull Requests